landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 """
 +++

+*Absolutely nothing new is presented in this blog post, but you might learn something like I did.
+Full source code can be found [on our GitHub](https://github.com/exploits-forsale/solstice).*

+Emma ([@carrot_c4k3](https://twitter.com/carrot_c4k3)) is a good friend of mine.
+We met about 17 years ago in the Xbox 360 scene and have remained friends ever since.

-Recently a good friend of mine, Emma ( [@carrot_c4k3](https://twitter.com/carrot_c4k3)), participated in pwn2own in the Windows LPE category and ended up using a great bug for LPE.
-The bug far exceeded the basic category though: this vulnerability was also a _sandbox escape_, i.e. it's in an NT syscall which is reachable from the UWP sandbox.
-Her and I met about 17 years ago in the Xbox 360 hacking scene and she got a wild idea: why not try to port the exploit over to the Xbox One?
+Emma recently participated in pwn2own in the Windows LPE category and ended up using a great bug for LPE.
+The bug far exceeded the category though: this vulnerability was also a _sandbox escape_, i.e. it's in an NT syscall which is reachable from the UWP sandbox.
+A couple months ago she got a wild idea: why not try to port the exploit over to the Xbox One?

 ## Brief Primer of Xbox One's Security